I'd love to chat!

 Wedding packages range in price so I'm sure we can find one to fit your budget or needs.
 You will have the photos you want whether it's a grand affair or a small, intimate ceremony.
 Let's chat!

-Have some immediate questions?
-Check out the FAQ below where I address some commonly asked ones...
+ALSO: Check out the FAQ below where I address some commonly asked questions...

 Will there be a second shooter with you at my wedding/event?

 How much time will we spend taking photos on the wedding day?
 I don't want to spend forever taking photos.